Jawfish/clicker/README.md

 * Clicking a button when a progress bar reaches a certain point

-* Switching window focus when a notifiation appears
+* Switching window focus when a notification appears

 ## Limitations